 Students may enter projects on any scientific, mathematical, or engineering subject.
 The exhibitor must be in grades 9-12 in any public, private, or parochial charter or home school in the Worcester Regional District.
 No distinction by grade is made in judging or granting awards.
 Projects may be the work of an individual student or a team.

-The maximum number of projects from each school is 12.
+The maximum number of projects that can be promoted to WRSEF from each school is 12.

 Teams should consist of no more than three students.
 Each team member should be fully involved in the project. and should be equally engaged in conversations with judges.